wahlquisty/FastPKSim.jl/README.md

-This package implements a fast simulator of the one, two and three compartment pharmacokinetic (PK) model.
+This package implements a fast simulator of the two and three compartment pharmacokinetic (PK) model.
 The three compartment model is described by the following differential equations

 $$ \dfrac{dx_1}{dt} = - (k_{10} + k_{12} + k_{13}) x_1 + k_{21} x_2 + k_{31} x_3 + \dfrac{1}{V_1} u $$